bens4lsu/theskinny-publish/Content/blog2/date-rape-dan.md

 (I'm not paraphrasing.
 That really is exactly how he said it.)

 This meeting went for a few hours a day for several days in a row.
 The routine never varied.
-Finally, on day three, the president got worried and asked, "Dan, you're not actually going to put the word <i>meat</i> in the release announcement, are you?"
+Finally, on day three, the president got worried and asked, "Dan, you're not actually going to put the word *meat* in the release announcement, are you?"

 Date Rape Dan assured him that he wasn't, but continued to overuse the word "meat" for several weeks.

-<b>3.
-Chicago</b>
+**3. Chicago**

 We were waiting for the programming to be completed for some long-forgotten custom deliverable.
 The programmer doing the coding was (and still is) named Chikako.
 It's pronounced just like it's spelled.